 Fever in the fifth disease: Cold-like symptoms such as runny nose followed by mild fever is characteristic of this condition.
 Fever may last seven to ten days, and children are contagious during this time.

 Rash in the fifth disease: Rosy cheeks may appear as “slapped cheek” or “slapped face” and are usually seen seven to ten days after fever.
 This rash can be slightly raised with lace-like patterns and often spread to the body and limbs.
-Fifth disease rash can be itchy and often disappear in seven to ten days.
+Fifth disease rash often disappear in seven to ten days.
 In some toddlers, the rash may come and go for several weeks in various parts of the body.
+Fifth disease is more a disease of the older children than toddlers.

 Treatment for the fifth disease: This is a mild childhood illness that goes away without specific treatments.
-Healthy toddlers may recover without complications.
-However, if your toddler has any health condition, such as anemia, the symptoms may worsen, requiring medical care.
+Healthy children may recover without complications.
+However, if your child has any health condition, the symptoms may worsen, requiring medical care.

 Home Management Of Skin Rashes After Fever